Extending Our Healthspan

 Overly processed foods often contain more calories and fewer nutrients.
 Instead choose, whole, natural foods like fruits and vegetables, whole grains, good (unsaturated) fats, nuts, legumes and healthy sources of protein (white meat, fish and eggs).

 Even if you are healthy and make good preventative choices, it is essential to have access to a good, trustworthy health care provider.

 Know and support all forms of healing and various approaches to health care to present patients with the most effective, safest preventative options available.

 Involve patients in decisions regarding their care—except for acute, potentially life-threatening emergencies.

 Encourage patients to be responsible for their health.

 Extending Our Healthspan with Chiropractic Care

 Your Chiropractor will keep you in the best alignment possible, helping you maintain strength and resilience.
 You will have better oxygenation due to better posture, better balance, and improved alignment of weight-bearing joints.
 This will create less pain and less arthritis.
 We want to keep going as long as possible.

 Do talk to your Chiropractor about other ways to improve your quality of life.
-Doctors of chiropractic are trained and licensed to examine and treat the entire body with specific emphasis on the nervous and musculoskeletal systems, wellness and prevention.
+Chiropractors are trained and licensed to examine and help the entire body with specific emphasis on the nervous and musculoskeletal systems, wellness and prevention.